ahnaf505/FaceDetec-/README.md

 </p>

 ##
-FaceDetec is a cutting-edge project aimed at precise face similarity detection and analysis.
+**FaceDetec'** is a cutting-edge project aimed at precise face similarity detection and analysis.

 ## 🔍 Features

 - **Command Line Interface**: Built with `colorama` for better interaction.
 - **Deeface Library Integration**: Harnesses advanced facial recognition capabilities.
 - **MediaPipe Library Integration**: Integrating advanced facial contour detection capabilities.
-- **Facial Feature Extraction**: Identifies eyes 👀, nose 👃, and mouth 👄 for manual review.
+- **Facial Feature Extraction**: Identifies eyes 👀, nose 👃, and mouth for manual review.
 - **HTML Report Generation**: Automatically generates detailed reports for analyzed faces.

 ## 🚀 Status

-FaceDetec is currently usable for production in a CLI-only mode.
+FaceDetec' is currently usable for production in a CLI-only mode.
 Stay tuned for upcoming releases to leverage the full functionality of FaceDetec.
 Contributions and feedback are welcome as we work towards a GUI mode.

 ## 📝 Usage

-**Python Project Setup Guide**
+**FaceDetec' Project Setup Guide**

 This guide will help you set up and run 'FaceDetec'' on your machine.